-Kaixin launched our first Dealership market in mid-2017, and the Dealerships sourced, marketed and sold approximately 6,005, 664, 1,630, and 190 vehicles to customers across China in 2019, 2020, 2021 and first half of 2022, respectively.
+Kaixin launched our first Dealership market in mid-2017, and the Dealerships sourced, marketed and sold approximately 6,005, 664 and 1,630 vehicles to customers across China in 2019, 2020 and 2021, respectively.

 On June 25, 2021, we closed the Haitaoche Acquisition.
 Haitaoche is a China-based merchant for domestic and imported automobiles.
 Haitaoche, through its variable interest entities and subsidiaries, is a China-based merchant for domestic and imported automobiles.
-In addition to maintaining its domestic and imported new car sales business, it plans to expand into new energy vehicles and other business areas.
-Haitaoche aims to enter into strategic cooperation agreements with multiple new energy vehicle manufacturers in China and serve a wider group of distributors and consumers.
-Haitaoche sourced, marketed and sold approximately 43,133, 184, and 39 vehicles to customers across China in 2019, 2020, 2021 and first half of 2022, respectively.
+In addition to maintaining its domestic and imported new car sales business, it plans to expand into electronic vehicles and other business areas.
+Haitaoche aims to enter into strategic cooperation agreements with multiple electronic vehicle manufacturers in China and serve a wider group of distributors and consumers.
+Haitaoche sourced, marketed and sold approximately 431, 33 and 184 vehicles to customers across China in 2019, 2020 and 2021, respectively.

-By integrating the operations and resources of Haitaoche with the used car dealership business, the PRC operating entities are engaged in the sales of both new and used, domestic and imported automobiles and will be actively looking for opportunities to expand into the business area of new energy vehicles.
+By integrating the operations and resources of Haitaoche with the used car dealership business, the PRC operating entities are engaged in the sales of both new and used, domestic and imported automobiles and will be actively looking for opportunities to expand into the business area of electronic vehicles.
 The Company has set up the New Energy Vehicles Department in 2021 and started working on the R&D for producing a NEV prototype around mid-2022 and target to deliver the NEV to customers around early 2023.
 We released our new energy vehicle strategic plan on December 1, 2021, and we target to quickly expand our new energy vehicle team and start with developing commercial new energy vehicles for intra-city and inter-city logistics applications in the initial stage.